Same God: Critical reception

 Timothy Yap, reviewing for JubileeCast, opined in his review that the song "has the word "classic worship song" written all over it."
 Jonathan Andre in his 365 Days of Inspiring Media review opined that "this 8 minute track (it's way too long!) sounds like we're treating God like a genie in a bottle ready to fulfil everything we want rather than what He wants.
 I'll admit though, this song does have passion and a firm belief that God will do miracles for us when we ask."

+Awards and nominations

 Commercial performance

 "Same God" debuted at No. 21 on the US Hot Christian Songs chart dated February 5, 2022, concurrently charting at number one on the Christian Digital Song Sales chart, and at number 20 on the Christian Streaming Songs chart.
 "Same God" debuted at No. 50 on the US Christian Airplay chart dated May 28, 2022.
 The song peaked at number one on the Hot Christian Songs and Christian Airplay charts dated January 21, 2023.
 "Same God" marks Elevation Worship's second Hot Christian Songs number one single and their third Christian Airplay number one single.
 It is also the third song to simultaneous reach number one on both charts, after "Graves into Gardens" by Elevation Worship featuring Brandon Lake in February 2021, and "Overcomer" by Mandisa in September 2013.